mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 *How does a man dress like a crane?* I wondered. *And are birds really dumb enough to fall for it?*

 I read all 528 pages in a matter of days.
-I was struck by how compelling Sedaris' stream of detached moments felt when each was presented for their its sake and how succinctly Sedaris conveyed them.
+I was struck by how compelling Sedaris' stream of detached, succinct moments felt when each was presented for its own sake.
 Since plowing through *Theft by Finding*, I've enjoyed tucking away vignettes of my own.
 It feels like netting butterflies and pinning them in a display case.
-When you start to look, they're all over the place.
+When you start to look, they're all over.
 I overheard this in the lobby of BPS.

 > My cat keeps singing off his whiskers because he tries to lick the candle.